KISHORE-DS2002/Voice-Assistant-Jarvis-/README.md

 If your instruction has the keyword 'WhatsApp' he would help you send a message to any mobile phone number via WhatsApp.
      phnum = '+91' + comph --> Repalce '+91' with your Country's Dialing Code in line 82.

-If your instruction has the keyword 'stop' or 'buy' he would stop execution and quit.
+If your instruction has the keyword 'stop' or 'bye' he would stop execution and quit.